 - It can be difficult to get the balance right between clarifying the requirements for portfolios and allowing students enough scope for creativity.

 - You must take care, when defining the scope of the portfolio, to optimise the benefits for learning while minimising the burden of work for students.

 - Grading student portfolios can be very time-consuming, especially if they are used to support integrative learning across multiple courses or a whole program of study, and grading must be done collaboratively.

-- It can be difficult to grade reliably, since students' portfolios are an individual expression of their own work and achievements.
-Interpreting them involves a high degree of subjective judgment.
+- It can be difficult to grade reliably, as students' portfolios are an individual expression of their own work and achievements.
+Interpreting them involves a high degree of subjective judgement.

 - You must manage the risk of students including items that are not their own work in their portfolios.

 - Similarly, you must clearly state the course or university policy on using artificial intelligence when producing works for portfolios.

 Make the portfolio a vehicle for assessment as learning:

 - In terms of the portfolio's scope, is it best to limit the task to a single course (consider the workload benefits), or should the portfolio compile artefacts from different courses at program level?

 - A portfolio can require a significant investment of time for students.
 If they don't plan properly, or keep good records, they can sabotage their own success in producing a good-quality portfolio.
 Introduce the portfolio as a learning tool early in the course or program.
 Also, provide clear guidelines to students about the processes involved in managing their growing collection of portfolio items.